Shuffle

 6. Complete the purchase process by creating an account and providing your payment details.

-With this method, the bitcoin cash you purchase will at first be held by the cryptocurrency exchange on your behalf.
-If you'd like to take full control of your bitcoin cash, you'll need to withdraw it from the exchange to a non-custodial wallet like the Bitcoin.com Wallet.
-When you withdraw bitcoin cash from an exchange, you'll be subject to the exchange's withdrawal policy and fees.
-In some cases, you may not be able to withdraw for days or weeks, and the withdrawal fee will almost certainly be much higher than a Bitcoin Cash transaction fee would normally be (sending bitcoin cash typically incurs a fee of less than a penny).
+With this method, the Bitcoin Cash you purchase will at first be held by the cryptocurrency exchange on your behalf.
+If you'd like to take full control of your Bitcoin Cash, you'll need to withdraw it from the exchange to a non-custodial wallet like the Bitcoin.com Wallet app.
+When you withdraw Bitcoin Cash from an exchange, you'll be subject to the exchange's withdrawal policy and fees.
+In some cases, you may not be able to withdraw for days or weeks, and the withdrawal fee will almost certainly be much higher than a Bitcoin Cash transaction fee would normally be (sending Bitcoin Cash typically incurs a fee of less than a penny).

-1. Visit a cryptocurrency exchange website where you can buy bitcoin cash.
+1. Visit a cryptocurrency exchange website, such as Coinbase, where you can buy Bitcoin Cash.
+See our curated list of exchanges here.

 2. Create an account and verify your identity as required.